namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/27/25
+- Caleb is meeting with me whenever he is free
+- Please review the NC-140 PR - longer we wait, more merge conflicts we'll have

 ### 2/26/25
-- Will have a PR for NC-140 shortly
+- Created a PR for NC-140
-- Will be focusing on comments today
-- Need to talk with Caleb on an IT question at some point
+- Focused on very fun activity called setting up my machine

 ### 2/25/25
 - Finished the last bit of NC-140 with Word exports